adichaloo/AWS-Infra-Pipeline/README.md

 # AWS Project
-## Getting Started with Create React App
+## Getting Started with the React App

 1. Clone the repository
 2. cd fovus-project